HugoChambert/LITHOVISION.1/README.md

-# LithoVision
+# LITHOVISION

 A professional stone slab visualization platform for countertops and interior surfaces.
-LithoVision allows designers, fabricators, and showrooms to realistically visualize how different stone materials (marble, granite, quartzite) will look in actual kitchen and interior spaces.
+LITHOVISION allows designers, fabricators, and showrooms to realistically visualize how different stone materials (marble, granite, quartzite) will look in actual kitchen and interior spaces.

 ## Features